Heading to Walt Disney World with toddlers? Find out 8 ways to keep your cool when taking a toddler to Walt Disney World in Florida.

 From breakfast or dinner with Winnie the Pooh and Friends at Crystal Palace in the Magic Kingdom to breakfast at Chef Mickey’s, the options are endless.

-Character dining is one way to let your toddler meet her favorite princess without having to wait in long lines.
+Character meals are one way to let your toddler meet her favorite princess without having to wait in long lines.

 What better way to experience the magic of Disney than in a relaxed setting over a yummy meal where the characters come to you?

-Often the cost of the meal beats waiting in long lines with a less than agreeable toddler.
+Often the costs of the character meals beat waiting in long lines with a less-than-agreeable toddler.

 With that said though, some young children may still be uncomfortable with characters.
 If this is your child, don’t try to push them into anything they’re comfortable with (even if you really want that photo)